top of page

 Bio

-It was The Chronicles of Narnia that really ignited my love of words, specifically The Magician's Nephew.
+I particularly adored The Magician's Nephew.
 I loved the idea of climbing into another world, although living in a 1980s house didn't lend itself very well to expansive attic spaces or cavernous antique wardrobes.

 Speaking of wardrobes, I was as invested in their contents as the fantastical worlds to which they could provide time-travelling portals – specifically, fashion.
 In 2008, I completed my B.A.
 Hons in English Literature at the University of Warwick, having spent every university holiday nestled in the fashion cupboards of Vogue, the Guardian, Harper's Bazaar, WWD and Elle.